knpuniversity/stripe/knpu/ep1-charging/centralize-stripe-code.md

 In the controller, clear out all the code in the `if` statement, and before it, add a new variable called `$stripeClient` set to `$this->get('stripe_client')`.
-This will be an instance of that `StripeClient` object.
+This will be an instance of that `StripeClient` class.

 In this `if`, call `$stripeClient->createCustomer()` and pass it the `$user` object and the `$token`.
 Done.